moazbasheer/angular-practice/README.md

 ### - ngFor
 - To view students in a web page, you have to write this syntax in the ts file.
+- and don't forget to import FormsModule and CommonModule
 ```typescript
 import { CommonModule } from '@angular/common';
 import { Component } from '@angular/core';